Pericles: Political leadership

 Some contemporary scholars call Pericles a populist, a demagogue and a hawk, while other scholars admire his charismatic leadership.
 According to Plutarch, after assuming the leadership of Athens, "he was no longer the same man as before, nor alike submissive to the people and ready to yield and give in to the desires of the multitude as a steersman to the breezes".
 It is told that when his political opponent, Thucydides, was asked by Sparta's king, Archidamus, whether he or Pericles was the better fighter, Thucydides answered without any hesitation that Pericles was better, because even when he was defeated, he managed to convince the audience that he had won.
 In matters of character, Pericles was above reproach in the eyes of the ancient historians, since "he kept himself untainted by corruption, although he was not altogether indifferent to money-making".

 Thucydides (the historian), an admirer of Pericles, maintains that Athens was "in name a democracy but, in fact, governed by its first citizen".
-Through this comment, the historian illustrates what he perceives as Pericles' charisma to lead, convince and, sometimes, to manipulate.
-Although Thucydides mentions the fining of Pericles, he does not mention the accusations against Pericles but instead focuses on Pericles' integrity.
+Through this comment, the historian illustrates what he perceives as Pericles's charisma to lead, convince and, sometimes, to manipulate.
+Although Thucydides mentions the fining of Pericles, he does not mention the accusations against Pericles but instead focuses on Pericles's integrity.
 On the other hand, in one of his dialogues, Plato rejects the glorification of Pericles and declares: "as I know, Pericles made the Athenians slothful, garrulous and avaricious, by starting the system of public fees".

-Plutarch mentions other criticism of Pericles' leadership: "many others say that the people were first led on by him into allotments of public lands, festival-grants, and distributions of fees for public services, thereby falling into bad habits, and becoming luxurious and wanton under the influence of his public measures, instead of frugal and self-sufficing".
+Plutarch mentions other criticism of Pericles's leadership: "many others say that the people were first led on by him into allotments of public lands, festival-grants, and distributions of fees for public services, thereby falling into bad habits, and becoming luxurious and wanton under the influence of his public measures, instead of frugal and self-sufficing".

 Thucydides argues that Pericles "was not carried away by the people, but he was the one guiding the people".
 His judgement is not unquestioned; some 20th-century critics, such as Malcolm F. McGregor and John S. Morrison, proposed that he may have been a charismatic public face acting as an advocate on the proposals of advisors, or the people themselves.
 According to King, by increasing the power of the people, the Athenians left themselves with no authoritative leader.
-During the Peloponnesian War, Pericles' dependence on popular support to govern was obvious.
+During the Peloponnesian War, Pericles's dependence on popular support to govern was obvious.